IBM/customer-loyalty-program-hyperledger-fabric-VSCode/docs/deploy-ibm-starter.md

 ```

 Make a note of this card name as it will be used for commands below as `<Your Card Name>`.
 Now request an identity for the admin from the fabric Certificate Authority.
-The certificates will be stored in a `credentials` directory.
+The certificates will be stored in a `credentials` folder in the same directory.

 ```
 composer identity request --card <Your Card Name> ./credentials